 Jeffrey Dworkin Early Intervention Program

-- It uses a family centered approach, recognizing that each family and its culture is unique and respecting the family’s values, aspirations, and priorities.
+- It uses a family-centered approach, recognizing that each family and its culture are unique and respecting the family’s values, aspirations and priorities.

 - Services may be provided at home, in childcare or other community settings that are most natural and comfortable for the child and family.